noefp/easy_gdb/README.md

 In the file `configuration_path.php` you could change the configuration path to `/abosolute_path_to/egdb_files/egdb_conf`.
 By default it is pointing to `/var/www/html/egdb_files/egdb_conf` where the files will be placed using the docker container and the standard location in a server.

-In the file `egdb_files/egdb_conf/easyGDB_conf.php` is possible to set the root path where the `easy_db` folder is.
+In the file `egdb_files/egdb_conf/easyGDB_conf.php` it is possible to set the root path where the `easy_db` folder is.
 In the Docker container and usually in a server it would be `/var/www/html`.
 Locally, for example, you could have them in `/home/your_user_name/Desktop/example_db`.

-If you want to use different names for your folders remember to change the names in the file paths included in `configuration_path.php` and `egdb_files/egdb_conf/easyGDB_conf.php`.
-For example, for development you could copy the `egdb_files` and rename it to the name of your project, repeting this process as many times as projects you have.
+If you want to use different names for your folders, remember to change the names in the file paths included in `configuration_path.php` and `egdb_files/egdb_conf/easyGDB_conf.php`.
+For example, for development you could copy the `egdb_files` and rename it to the name of your project, repeating this process as many times as projects you have.
 That way you could manage multiple sites or multiple versions.
 You could easily change between them just commenting the path to all paths but the active one in `configuration_path.php`.

-    TIP: One way to manage multiple sites is to create a copy of the `egdb_files` folder with its content and adding it to the path in the configuration file, writing the new name in the value of the `$egdb_files_folder` variable.
-It is a good practice to create always a copy of the `egdb_files` folder to keep always a reference of the example configuration.
+    TIP: One way to manage multiple sites is to create a copy of the `egdb_files` folder with its content and add it to the path in the configuration file, writing the new name in the value of the `$egdb_files_folder` variable.
+It is a good practice to always create a copy of the `egdb_files` folder to always keep a reference of the example configuration.

 Example of the `configuration_path.php` file: